tilt-dev/tilt.build/blog/_posts/2019-08-15-why-does-kubernetes-development-suck.md

 Fortunately the kind folks working on the KIND project have made a bunch of improvements to image loading recently.
 We’ve also released a [proof of concept](https://github.com/windmilleng/kind-local) for running a registry in KIND which should help improve speeds further.

 If I’m going to be using a local development environment I tend to go with Docker for Mac or MicroK8s, though as I stated earlier, these days I prefer to do my development in a real cloud Kubernetes cluster.
-Tilt with [live_update](https://docs.tilt.dev/live_update_tutorial.html) helps me bypass the need to push and pull images altogether.
+There are also great tools emerging in this space.
+[Garden](https://garden.io/) caches image layers in a remote registry, reducing what needs to be rebuilt by each developer.
+Tilt with [live_update](https://docs.tilt.dev/live_update_tutorial.html) helps me bypass the need to push and pull images altogether so that's what I use to solve this problem.

 ## Mounts/file Syncing